Burgaw, North Carolina

 Burgaw is a town in and the county seat of Pender County, North Carolina, United States.
 The population was 3,088 at the 2020 census.

 Burgaw is part of the Wilmington, NC Metropolitan Statistical Area.

 History

+Before Burgaw was established, a small trading post called Cypress Grove was established along the Wilmington and Raleigh Railroad, in January of 1854 the post office department began to call this location, Burgaw Depot.
+After Pender County was separated from New Hanover County in February, 1875, A man named W.H.
+James, a civil engineer who was employed at the Wilmington and Raleigh Railroad examined land beside the railroad and Burgaw Creek, and reported it to be a good place for the town and well situated for drainage.
+On February 6, 1876 the Wilmington and Raleigh Railroad company deeded the plot of land to the Pender County Board of Commissioners to establish modern Burgaw and to the courthouse.
+The town of Burgaw was incorporated by an act of the North Carolina General Assembly (Private Laws, Chapter 23) on February 25, 1879, and on December 8, 1879, the name of the post office was changed from "Burgaw Depot" to just plain "Burgaw".

 The town most likely derives its name from nearby Burgaw Creek.

 The Bannerman House, Burgaw Depot, Burgaw Historic District, and Pender County Courthouse are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.5 sqmi, of which 3.4 square miles (8.9 km^{2}) is land and 0.29% is water.